 91. Pine Shack

 Unlike its literal name, the atmosphere is completely different from a conventional shack you would usually visit.
 Breaking the convention of loud music, this place offers you the ambience to just chill and lay under the open sky especially during the night time.
-To add up more spice to your experience, you can also get a barbecue or bonfire arranged for yourself.
+To add up more spice to your experience, you can easily arrange barbecue or bonfire for yourself.

 92. Mr Toff Toff’s